Table of Contents

 Override OnSessionStop() and release resources, ensuring to call base.OnSessionStop.

-For example, when using video as input, you can stop the video playback and release related resources here:
+For example, when using video as input, you can stop video playback and release related resources here:

 protected override void OnSessionStop()